ryanpag3/discord-tally-bot/README.md

 # Commands
 Cases where `[]` is shown should be replaced in its entirety with the value it represents. (i.e `!tb add my-tally` or `!tb rm my-tally`)

+## Permissions
+On installation, Tally Bot will allow any user to run any command.
+Admins can set permissions for commands to allow only users with a certain role to run them.

+`!tb -role [Role]` - Set all permissions to a specific role.
+Server administrators can **always** run this.

+`!tb [command] -role [Role]` - Set a specific command's role.
+Server administrators can **always** run this.

+`!tb permissions` - Display all current permissions.

+`!tb -role -role [Role]` - To allow users to grant permission access (global and per command)

 ## Tallies
 ### Basic